NPodlozhniy/npodlozhniy.github.io/content/posts/sequential-testing.md

 ```

 </details>

+	false positives: 0.070 ± 0.001 is significantly higher than 0.05

 So, as was said above, it doesn't control FPR as it should according to Group Sequential Testing problem design and hence this myth of the direct application of alpha spending function have to be dispelled: it doesn't work this way and further you will see that it's not much better than custom ad-hoc corrections.